OCD and Anxiety

 Special Needs: ADA accommodations will be made in accordance with the law; please indicate your special needs at the time of registration.

-Grievances: If a grievance arises pertaining to continuing education activities or processes, please contact the CE chair to submit a complaint via confidential email to: firstname.lastname@example.org, or by mail to: Nancy Goranson, PsyD, Rogers Behavioral Health, 11101 W Lincoln Ave, Milwaukee, WI 53227, as soon as possible, so that the nature of the concern may be addressed in a timely fashion.
-If the results of the grievance process are unsatisfactory, New Jersey social workers have the option to contact the approving entity, with an option to appeal to heir licensing board.
+Grievances: If a grievance arises pertaining to continuing education activities or processes, please contact the CE chair to submit a complaint via confidential email to: firstname.lastname@example.org, or by mail to: Nancy Goranson, PsyD, Rogers Memorial Hospital, 11101 W Lincoln Ave, Milwaukee, WI 53227, as soon as possible, so that the nature of the concern may be addressed in a timely fashion.

 Questions or concerns: To review the program agenda prior to attendance, or if there are questions or concerns not addressed in this announcement, please email email@example.com or call 262-646-1356.